boldbi/samples/Scenario Based Samples/Dashboard-Parameter-In-Widget-Embedding/README.md

     ![EmbedConfig image](https://github.com/boldbi/aspnet-core-sample/assets/91586758/bdb83a3e-02e4-4e99-ad57-717438e5ec5c)

  ## Run a Sample Using Command Line Interface

+  1. Please [get](https://github.com/boldbi/samples) the GitHub sample for applying Dashboard Parameters for Widget Embedding using .NET Core

-  1. Open the command line interface and navigate to the specified file [location](https://github.com/boldbi/aspnet-core-sample/tree/master/BoldBI.Embed.Sample) where the project is located.
+  2. Open the command line interface and navigate to the specified file [location](https://github.com/boldbi/samples/tree/master/Scenario%20Based%20Samples/Dashboard-Parameter-In-Widget-Embedding) where the project is located.

-  2. Execute the command `dotnet restore` to restore the necessary packages.
+  3. Execute the command `dotnet restore` to restore the necessary packages.
 Once the packages have been successfully restored, use the `dotnet build` command to build the project.

-  3. Finally, run the application using the command `dotnet run`.
+  4. Finally, run the application using the command `dotnet run`.
 After the application has started, it will display a URL in the `command line interface`, typically something like (e.g., http://localhost:5000).
 Copy this URL and paste it into your default web browser.

 > **NOTE:** We represent the dashboard embedding by default without the dashboards listing sidebar.
 You must navigate to the `dashboardlisting` URL (such as http://localhost:5000/dashboardlisting) to enable the dashboards list.